SamuelMidgley/RecSys-for-DTI/MFwithSM/README.md

 # Matrix Factorisation leveraging similarity matrices

-Contains code for similarity matrices and notebook
+Contains code for the similarity matrices for both drugs and targets

 ## Similarity Matrices Calculation
 - Drug-Drug similarity is found via the Dice similarity score between the Morgan fingerprints of the drugs